Symplectic Neural Flows for Modeling and Discovery: Introduction

 \subsection{Outline of the paper}

-This paper is structured as follows: \Cref{sec:related} provides an overview of related work. \Cref{sec:methodology} introduces \texttt{SympFlow}\footnote{Code will be made public upon acceptance.}, detailing its architecture, discussing the various training approaches and in \Cref{sec:theory} we prove various theoretical properties related to \texttt{SympFlow}.
+This paper is structured as follows: \Cref{sec:related} provides an overview of related work. \Cref{sec:methodology} introduces \texttt{SympFlow}\footnote{See \href{https://github.com/davidemurari/sympflow}{https://github.com/davidemurari/sympflow} for a PyTorch implementation of our architecture.}, detailing its architecture, discussing the various training approaches and in \Cref{sec:theory} we prove various theoretical properties related to \texttt{SympFlow}.
 Finally, \Cref{sec:experiments} presents the numerous experimental results demonstrating its effectiveness and usefulness for long-term stable integration, both in the \emph{supervised} and \emph{unsupervised} settings.
 We conclude with \Cref{sec:conclusions} summarizing our findings and expanding on future research directions.